When don’t you need probate?

 Some assets and personal possessions can be sold or transferred without needing probate.

 If probate is needed, this means the executor or administrator needs to apply to the Probate Registry for a legal document, giving them authority to deal with the estate assets.
-This document is called a Grant of Probate if there's a Will, or a grant of letters of administration if there isn't.
+This document is called a grant of robate if there's a will, or a grant of letters of administration if there isn't.